A Post-Apocalyptic Fantasy World created by Veriax

 (Formed at an unknown time, but generally accepted to be officially recognized in the year 654.)

 Toruga is a small rogue city that has quite recently sprung up on the remote western shore of the Inner Sea.
 It is almost impossible to reach via land, as it is surrounded by the densely packed and wild Blackbark Forest, and situated in a sheltered cove surrounded by high cliffs.
 As such, it has made an ideal den for the pirates who now live there.
-Formed by the infamous dwarf pirate Captain Logan the Short, Toruga has grown from a small smugglers' den into a fully fledged port within which pirate vessels can come and go as they please.
+Formed by the infamous pirate Hack Marrow, Toruga has grown from a small smugglers' den into a fully fledged port within which pirate vessels can come and go as they please.
 Ships out of Toruga normally head south, aiming to strike at merchants travelling between Bastion and Melas Lonoth in Oun.
 The Runic authorities have once attempted to take the city, launching a large naval attack in the year 657.
 The attack was a crushing defeat for the navy of Rune, as they found the pirates united and in a well defensible position.

 (Formed within the country of Orondor around the year 5 by those who fled from the gilth invasion.
 Now unofficially recognized as part of Rune purely due to its human inhabitants.)